Norbert of Xanten: Legacy

-Premonstratensian (or Norbertine) Canons in Europe, the US, Canada, The United Kingdom, South America, Zaire, South Africa, India and Australia are involved in education, parochial ministry, university chaplaincy also youth work.
-St. Norbert College in De Pere, Wisconsin, is the first institution of higher education to be founded by the Norbertine order.
+Premonstratensian (or Norbertine) Canons in Europe, the US, Canada, the United Kingdom, South America, Zaire, South Africa, India and Australia are involved in education, parochial ministry, university chaplaincy, and also youth work.
+St. Norbert College in De Pere, Wisconsin, is the first institution of higher education to be founded by the Norbertine Order.
 St. Norbert College also houses the Center for Norbertine Studies, a collaborative partnership between the college and the Premonstratensian order.